 5. The Associate Dean for Academic Affairs will schedule courses in a manner appropriate for the designated amount of credits and length of the academic term.
 Academic terms typically are of the following length:

 b.
-Maymester session: 2 weeks of classes and an appropriate final examination period.
+Maymester Session: 2 weeks (10 days) of classes and an appropriate final examination period.

 c.
-Summer sessions: 8 weeks of classes and an appropriate examination period.
+Summer Standard Session: 11 or 12 weeks of classes and an appropriate examination period.

 6. The Associate Dean for Academic Affairs may make interpretations of this policy, and the faculty may amend this policy.